leandrogavidia/metapool-restaking-solana-action/README.md

 # Solana Action: mpSOL, Solana Restaking Aggregator

 This is a Solana Action that renders a Blink for the Solana network.
-This Blink allows you to restake your LST tokens to mpSOL, like to the process on the [official Metapool website](https://www.metapool.app/es/restake/).
+This Blink allows you to restake your LST tokens to mpSOL, like to the process on the [official Meta Pool website](https://www.metapool.app/es/restake/).

 ## What mpSOL is?